davdar/maam/writeup/pldi15.markdown

 There are two effects we wish to model in the interpreter, state and nondeterminism.
 The state effect will mediate how the interpreter interacts with state cells in the state space, like `Env` and `Store`.
 The nondeterminism effect will mediate the branching of the execution from the interpreter.
-Our result is that path and flow sensitivities can be recovered by altering how these effects interact in the monad.
+Our result is that path- and flow-sensitivities can be recovered by altering how these effects interact in the monad.

 We briefly review monad, state and nondeterminism operators and their laws.